sensorlab/logatec-portal/cr-etel-tutorial.md

 # Fed4FIRE LOG-a-TEC Tutorial

-This tutorial shows the basic steps required to develop, run and retrieve the results of simple cognitive radio experiments on the LOG-a-TEC testbed.
+This tutorial shows the basic steps required to develop, run and retrieve the results of simple radio experiments on the LOG-a-TEC testbed.
 It describes how to establish a terminal session with the Sensor Cluster Controller and how to use the terminal session to run an experiment directly from the command line or from an OMF Experiment Controller.
 Through several working examples it then demonstrates how you can write Python scripts that communicate with the individual nodes and control the experimental radio hardware in the testbed using the ALH protocol.
 Where necessary, it provides links to more in-depth LOG-a-TEC documentation and other resources on the web.

 The tutorial assumes that: